seanvm/blog.vanmulligen.ca/_posts/2018-11-15-transpiling-es9-node-modules-with-babel-7.markdown

   },
 ````

-Update your module's entrypoint within the `package.json` to point to your `lib` directory.
+Update your module's entry point within the `package.json` to point to your `lib` directory.
 For example:

 ```json
 {